How to Make Pickles – Refrigerator Method

 5. Completing the Pickles

-Once the salt has dissolved, take off the stove and pour the hot brine in to the jars, to cover the cucumbers.
-To avoid burning or spilling, placing the jars in the sink and pouring the water in the jars in the sink is a good choice.
+Once the salt has dissolved, take the brine off the stove and pour it into the jars until the cucumbers are covered.
+To avoid burning yourself or spilling, place the jars in the sink and pour the brine into the jar.
 Fill the jars just above the cucumbers and push down the cucumbers as best as possible to ensure they are all submerged.
 Fill all jars equally, rotating between each until they are all covered.
-Do not overfill the jars, you just want to cover the cucumbers and leave space at the top of the jars for air.
+Don’t overfill the jars, you just want to cover the cucumbers and leave space at the top of the jars for air.
 Screw the lids on the jars and gently tap the side of the jar on the counter or a table to encourage bubbles to the surface.
 Label the jars with the date and leave on the counter to cool to room temperature

 6. Finishing Steps

 Once the jars have cooled to room temperature (which takes several hours), place the jars in the fridge.
-For best flavour results, wait 6 weeks.
-The cucumbers will start to taste mildly pickled after about 1 week if you are eager to dig in to them.
+For best flavour results, wait 2-6 weeks.
+The cucumbers will start to taste mildly pickled after about 1 week if you’re eager to dig in to them.

 FAQ